-Mr. LEE Hon Man Eric ("Mr. Lee"), aged 54, was appointed as an INED on 19 September 2019.
+Mr. LEE Hon Man Eric ("Mr. Lee"), aged 55, was appointed as an INED on 19 September 2019.
 He is the chairperson of the Remuneration Committee as well as a member of each of the Audit Committee and the Nomination Committee.
-Mr Lee is currently an independent non-executive director of Synergis Holdings Limited (stock code: 2340), a company listed on the Main Board of the Stock Exchange.
+Mr Lee is currently an independent non-executive director of ISP Holdings Limited (formerly known as Synergis Holdings Limited) (stock code: 2340), a company listed on the Main Board of the Stock Exchange.
 Mr. Lee was also an independent non-executive director of TEM since April 2016 until his resignation in January 2021 upon the withdrawal of the listing of TEM by way of privatisation.
 Mr. Lee is currently employed by Alliance Capital Partners Limited, a company engaging in advising on corporate finance and dealing in securities, as managing director.